CFA® vs CPA

-Although both a Charter Financial Analyst (CFA®) and a Certified Public Accountant (CPA) play significant roles in the financial industry, the tasks often done by them might be difficult to differentiate.
-CFA charterholders typically work as investment analysts, portfolio managers, strategists, consultants, or wealth managers among other roles.
-CPAs often hold accountants, auditors, controllers, and chief financial officer positions.
+Chartered Financial Analysts (CFA®) and Certified Public Accountants (CPA) play significant roles in the financial industry.
+CFA charterholders typically work as investment analysts, portfolio managers, strategists, consultants, or wealth managers.
+CPAs are often accountants, auditors, controllers, and chief financial officers.

 1. Pass all three exams in sequence